embeage/streaming-identification/README.md

 The identifier can identify HTTPS encrypted videos streamed using DASH, given a dataset of segment sizes.
 A demo of the running application can be seen [here](https://www.youtube.com/watch?v=8zF0GnYKhFc).

-Our dataset contains videos from SVT Play.
-The data was scraped using web crawling, see `src/web_scrapers`.
+Our dataset contains videos from SVT Play and is automatically kept up-to-date, see https://github.com/embeage/dataset-updater.

 ## Getting Started